• Skip to primary navigation

 Prevent your screen from going dark

-Butterflied pork tenderloin, marinated in a mix of seven spices, then dredged them in flour and gently fried them on each side.
+Butterflied pork tenderloin, marinated in a mix of seven spices, then dredged in gluten free flour and gently pan-fried on each side.
 Yum.

 Course Main Course